 Library materials should meet one or more of the following content criteria:

 The Library website is the key to accessing almost all Library resources.
-The website includes many direct online sources of information, plus tools to find traditional resources like books and DVDs, as well as tutorials and instructional materials.
-Internet resources that support the curriculum or general research interests may be selected and provided as deemed useful.
+The website includes many online sources of information, plus tools to find traditional resources like books and DVDs, as well as tutorials and instructional materials.
 Because of its central importance in the Library mission, librarians are committed to continuing review and updating of Library website content.

-Books/Monographs are collected in both cloth, paper and e-book formats, including sometimes more than one format for a given title.
+Books/Monographs are collected in cloth, paper, and e-book formats, including sometimes acquiring a title in multiple formats.
 Books that must be frequently updated (nursing/medical texts, computer manuals, test preparation materials) will generally be purchased in paper formats.
 The Library will work closely with program needs in relation to accreditation standards or requirements to provide the most current, up-to-date materials.
 Accompanying materials will be shelved with the book or kept within the book itself.
 No attempt is made to support research needs of faculty pursuing advanced degrees.

-Reserve Materials are items, both print and non-print, limited to a two hour in-library use.
+Reserve Materials are print and non-print items limited to a two hour in-library use.
 Any materials that are required or optional for student use may be put on Reserve if the general circulation policy would not allow students necessary and appropriate access to the item.
 Generally, Library copies of textbooks used in current OCCC courses will be placed on Reserve.
 Ordinarily, no more than two copies of any one title will be purchased for the Reserve collection.
 Faculty are encouraged to negotiate with publishers to obtain copies for the Library.
-Faculty may temporarily place their own personal copies on Reserve, if willing to have labels added.
+Faculty may temporarily place their own personal copies on Reserve, if they are willing to have labels added.

 Online article databases are core research tools in the Library and support the research needs of the OCCC curriculum.
 Licensed commercial, fee-based resources and databases, including periodical article aggregators, databases providing portals to specific subject areas, e-book collections, or other online tools will be actively selected.
 Criteria to consider for database selection include:

 Audiovisual Materials are purchased for use in classes and for individual use by Oklahoma City Community College faculty and students.
-Online, aggregated streaming video databases such as Films on Demand are core resources, serving students both on- and off-campus.
-Individual AV items are purchased also, as appropriate to meet student needs.
-The Library is committed to purchasing titles with closed captioning when available.
+Online aggregated streaming video databases are core resources, serving students both on- and off-campus.
+Streaming video is the standard access model for multimedia, making the availability of streaming databases essential.
+Individual AV items may be purchased, as appropriate to meet student needs.
+The Library is committed to purchasing titles with closed captioning, when available.
 Librarians will keep abreast of changes in technology and usage when deciding the format of a work.
 As equipment becomes obsolete and unavailable, the Library will consider replacement or reformatting of select items.
 All applicable copyright law will be considered when reformatting.

 Online article databases that provide full text articles are the linchpin of academic research.
 Since no library can subscribe to all periodicals, the OCCC Library relies on interlibrary loan as a supplement.

-Ongoing statewide budget constraints and low usage of print resources, has precipitated vigorous weeding and subscription cancellations.
-To supplement the online article databases, the Library will support a small browsing collection of general and local interest magazines and newspapers.
+To supplement online article databases, the Library will support a small browsing collection of general and local interest magazines and newspapers.

 The Library is very selective in adding any new journal, magazine or newspaper subscription.
-Each one requires a continuing commitment to the cost of the title, including maintenance, viewing and reproduction equipment, and storage space.
-The escalating costs of serials—exceeding the rate of inflation—also means that a regular evaluation of current subscriptions will be conducted.
+E Regular evaluation of current subscriptions will be conducted.

 Factors to be considered when deciding to add a serial title in any format are:

-Newspapers.
-The online availability of news and newspapers has substantially replacedthe use of print newspapers at OCCC.
+The online availability of news and newspapers has substantially replaced the use of print newspapers at OCCC.
 A small browsing collection, including some local papers, will be maintained.

 Availability of E-journals has increased exponentially in recent years.
-Because offeringa mix of aggregated article databases currently provides excellent coverage for researchat this level, the Library does not actively acquire e-journals, except in the healthprofessions area.
-On occasion a specific e-journal title may be added to the Librarywebsite based on faculty request.
+Because offering a mix of aggregated article databases currently provides excellent coverage for research at this level, the Library does not actively acquire e-journals except to support Health Professions programs.
+On occasion, a specific e-journal title may be added to the Library website based on faculty request.
+Usage will be closely monitored annually and, after consultation with the requesting faculty member, the resource may be cancelled.

 Archival serial collections will be considered when they are in a stable medium, are searchable with a high accuracy rate, and offer efficient printing.
 As technology and usage change, other electronic materials will be considered if they meet an identified information need.

-The Reference Collection consists of both general and subject specific tools for research, sources of overviews and background information, such as encyclopedias, handbooks, almanacs, atlases, statistical compilations and timelines.
-The materials support OCCC academic programs as well as including fundamental information in other subject areas.
-Use of the traditional print collection has declined dramatically as students and faculty seek quick and convenient answers on the Internet and assignments change.
-The Library now focuses more on potential online reference sources, such as the CultureGrams and AtoZ The World databases which aid students with “global” assignments.
+The Reference Collection consists of both general and subject-specific tools for research and sources of overviews and background information, like encyclopedias, handbooks, almanacs, atlases, statistical compilations, and timelines.
+Reference materials support OCCC academic programs as well as provide fundamental information in other subject areas.
+Use of the traditional print collection has declined dramatically as students and faculty seek quick and convenient answers on the Internet and as assignments change.
+The Library now focuses more on acquiring potential online reference sources.
+Material that covers pre-2000 data that may not be easily accessible electronically (such as book reviews, literary criticism, etc.) shall be retained in the Reference Collection until broad access to those items becomes easily available electronically.

 Oklahoma and Local Materials are of particular interest to the Library.
-Items in any format may be purchased, as well as links added to the website, such as bus routes and local governmental sites.
+Items in any format may be purchased.

-Multiple copies may be purchased according to demand and on a case-by-case basis.
+Multiple copies may be purchased according to demand and on a case-by-case basis or when a viable unlimited user option is available for electronic materials

 Special collections will not be encouraged because of staff time, space needs, special handling, and failure to support the mission of the Library.
-To support the College’s goals the Library Director may work with other departments on campus to create a special collection.
+To support the College’s goals, the Library Director may work with other departments on campus to create a special collection.
 Requests for a special collection should be referred to the Director of Library Services.
 In the event a special collection is created outside the Library, a commitment must be made by the sponsoring department to assist in maintenance.
 Items intended for permanent retention in a lab will be considered on request.
-Current examples include collections in the World Languages and Cultures Center, and the Center for Learning and Teaching (both housed outside the Library itself).
-Any items purchased will be cataloged and listed in the Library’s catalog of materials.
+Any items purchased will be cataloged and listed in the Library’s catalog of materials and must be made available to any member of the OCCC Community.

 The Library does not accept gift materials.